The 9 Coldest Ski Lifts in North America

 coldest ski resorts in north america

-Sugarloaf has 1,200 acres of terrain and a nearly 3,000-foot vertical drop, featuring more than 150 trails serviced by 13 lifts and the coldest may be Timberline pictured above.
+Sugarloaf has 1,200 acres of terrain and a nearly 3,000-foot vertical drop featuring more than 150 trails serviced by 13 lifts, and the coldest may be Timberline pictured above.
 Photo: LiftBlog

-The wind is a given on any day but skiing above the treeline is the kicker adding to its frigid feel, unique to Sugarloaf in New England.
-Know for its snowmaking and vertical drop, Sugarloaf is always a solid option for quality skiing on the East, just as long as the lifts being on wind-hold doesn’t jam up your day.
+The wind is a given on any day, but skiing above the treeline is the kicker, adding to its frigid feel, unique to Sugarloaf in New England.
+Known for its snowmaking and vertical drop, Sugarloaf is always a solid option for quality skiing in the East, just as long as the lifts are on wind hold and donโ€™t jam up your day.

-Chair 9 – Loveland, CO, USA
+Chair 9 – Loveland, CO, USAย

 cold skilifts

-Taking Chair 9 gives skiers and riders access to 100 hikeable acres right off the lift.
+Taking Chair 9 gives skiers and riders access to 100 hikeable acres off the lift.
 Photo: LiftBlog

 When it debuted in 1998, Lift 9 was the highest-elevation quad chair in the world.
-Dropping you off at the Continental Divide, it’s now the 2nd highest lift in Colorado.
-For those willing to brave the cold, Lift 9 takes skiers and riders up to 12,700′, where they can access wide open, steep, and deep terrain with 480 acres to choose from.
+It’s the second-highest lift in Colorado, dropping you off at the Continental Divide.
+For those willing to brave the cold, Lift 9 takes skiers and riders up to 12,700โ€ฒ, where they can access wide open, steep, and deep terrain with 480 acres.

-Of course, it’s cold, windy, and freezing but there is something thrilling about standing on the summit of the Continental Divide at the top of Loveland.
-From here you can see the other legendary Colorado ski areas including Arapahoe Basin, Keystone, and the four mountains of Breckenridge.
-There’s also nothing like being on a steep, swaying chair, in windy conditions, without a safety bar.
+Of course, it’s cold, windy, and freezing, but something is thrilling about standing on the summit of the Continental Divide at the top of Loveland.
+From here, you can see the other legendary Colorado ski areas, including Arapahoe Basin, Keystone, and the four mountains of Breckenridge.
+Thereโ€™s nothing like being on a steep, swaying chair in windy conditions without a safety bar.

 Related Articles

-23 thoughts on “The 9 Coldest Ski Lifts in North America
+25 thoughts on “The 9 Coldest Ski Lifts in North America

-1. One day in the early 70’s, I was surprised to be the only skier at the start of the day at Arapahoe Basin..
+2. One day in the early 70’s, I was surprised to be the only skier at the start of the day at Arapahoe Basin..
 I froze on my first run and found out it was -40 F. took me an hour to warm up.

-2. Polar peak at Fernie, BC hands down… (I even have a video to prove the insane wind speeds experienced on that cursed chair)
+3. Polar peak at Fernie, BC hands down… (I even have a video to prove the insane wind speeds experienced on that cursed chair)

-3. Wind hold on these coldest chairlifts, when lift tickets are over $100 requires each resort to have Plan B. Plan B needs to bring back the T-bar.
+4. Wind hold on these coldest chairlifts, when lift tickets are over $100 requires each resort to have Plan B. Plan B needs to bring back the T-bar.
 Placing a T-bar on the hill requires strategy because T-bars cannot cross an active trail.
 Thereby, take a trail map and plot out a proposal by those who are familiar with these resorts and we all should petition the mountain operation/ manager to address wind hold on a chairlift when chronic windhold lifts are without Plan B; i.e. not providing a surface lift that reaches the same top.
 Maybe, even a refund should be provided if Plan Bs are not instituted, since both credit card lift pass purchases and RFID each have the necessary traces where a refund is easily possible and should become “automagical” by the resort.
-Imagine, paying $100-$200 pp/day and the best terrain is closed for the day, due to wind or cold temps and the customer is expected to eat it.
-“I’m as mad as hell, and I’m not going to take this any more!”
+Imagine, paying $100-$200 pp/day and the best terrain is closed for the day, due to wind or cold temps and the customer is expected to eat it. โ€œIโ€™m as mad as hell, and Iโ€™m not going to take this any more!โ€

 This is the immortal refrain yelled by anchorman Howard Beale in the 1976 film Network.

-4. I’ve never skied back east but throw humidity into the equation and I’m sure -20 in Colorado doesn’t feel nearly as cold as -20 in the east
+5. Iโ€™ve never skied back east but throw humidity into the equation and Iโ€™m sure -20 in Colorado doesnโ€™t feel nearly as cold as -20 in the east

-5. Been in the two Breck lifts and 9 at Loveland many times.
+6. Been in the two Breck lifts and 9 at Loveland many times.
 Chair 8 at L’land easily could be on this list.

-6. Were Colorado, Montana, Wyoming and Utah to cold for this list.
+7. Were Colorado, Montana, Wyoming and Utah to cold for this list.
 Besides the fun of saying “Breckenfridge” it is no where near the coldest in then region.
 All of the regions lifts that break from the trees could be on this list.

-7. Well written and informative article.
-All are fine ski areas, but, uh, there’s that frigid ride up.
-So, as the great Johnny Carson would lead into a joke, “How cold are they?”
-My experience is on the now historical Killington double chair to its peak.
+8. Well written and informative article.
+All are fine ski areas, but, uh, thereโ€™s that frigid ride up.
+So, as the great Johnny Carson would lead into a joke, โ€œHow cold are they?โ€ My experience is on the now historical Killington double chair to its peak.
 It had a reputation.

 One day I went up, and my feet were really painfully cold.
 I went into the Killington Peak Lodge, and found that I could not unbuckle my boots; the plastic was frozen.
-They didn’t have a fire in the pit, so I walked around until I could bend the plastic on my Technicas to get them off.
-It sounds like a shaggy dog story, but, it’s what we put up with to get the great skiing on these cold mountains.
+They didnโ€™t have a fire in the pit, so I walked around until I could bend the plastic on my Technicas to get them off.
+It sounds like a shaggy dog story, but, itโ€™s what we put up with to get the great skiing on these cold mountains.

-Then there’s being stuck on a stopped chair during night skiiing, but, we won’t go into that here.
+Then thereโ€™s being stuck on a stopped chair during night skiiing, but, we wonโ€™t go into that here.

-8. Well, lest we forget the chairlift at Skiland, outside Fairbanks AK, where other than steady wind up top, there is the rule that the lift will close if the temp drops below -20, wind or not
+9. Well, lest we forget the chairlift at Skiland, outside Fairbanks AK, where other than steady wind up top, there is the rule that the lift will close if the temp drops below -20, wind or not

-9. Oh man I remember riding chair 9 at Loveland few years ago and holy shit it was cold that morning!!!
+10. Oh man I remember riding chair 9 at Loveland few years ago and holy shit it was cold that morning!!!
 And being from the east and not being used to the elevation really helped!
 Haha but what a absolute BEAUTIFUL chair to ride!
 The mountain view was awesome!!!
 Great experience!

-10. Funny, Bridger Bowl in Bozeman, MT wasn’t mentioned.
-I once skiid there when it had to warm up to -20 deg F to turn on the lift….
+11. Funny, Bridger Bowl in Bozeman, MT wasnโ€™t mentioned.
+I once skiid there when it had to warm up to -20 deg F to turn on the liftโ€ฆ.

-11. I’ve skied many of these mountains and they deserve to be on this list.
+12. I’ve skied many of these mountains and they deserve to be on this list.
 Surprised A-Basin in Colorado didn’t make the list.

-12. Knew the “Green Mountain Freezer” would make the list when I saw the headline.
+13. Knew the “Green Mountain Freezer” would make the list when I saw the headline.
 Not to mention it gets hardly any sun even on clear days because of summit.

-13. I was surprised that Tenney Mt.
+14. I was surprised that Tenney Mt.
 6000ft slow speed double chair didn’t make the list.
 Above Tower 13 the wind comes in from the north pretty bad.
 Top lift attendants are always on the lookout for skier frostbite.

 Got an opinion?
 Let us know...